ekraw36/Tea_Docs/task_documentation.md

 This document is for an audience with any amount of experience with programming and statistical analysis who want to set up and use Tea for automatic statistical analysis for their datasets.
 This document guides readers through installing and loading datasets into Tea, then it teaches readers how to define variables, write hypotheses, add assumptions, run tests, and interpret the results of Tea’s statistical tests.

 ## Setting up Tea
-1. **Install Python**<br>
+### 1. Install Python
 Tea works within the programming language Python.
 Before downloading and installing Tea, make sure Python 3.6 or higher 	is installed on your machine.
 [Learn more about installing Python here.](https://www.python.org/downloads/)

-2. **Install Tea**<br>
+### 2. Install Tea
 Before you can use Tea, we first have to install it onto your computer.
 	- Open a terminal or command prompt.
 	- Type `pip install tealang` and hit enter.
 A long list of messages appear while installing tea.
 This process can 		take a few minutes, so be patient!